 Landspitali University Hospital patient registry

 All visits and hospitalizations with ICD-10 diagnostic codes compatible with respiratory infections (Table 3) and procedural codes compatible with tympanostomy tube procedures (Table 4), were extracted from Landspitali’s patient registry.
-The number of visits and hospitalizations with each of the study’s ICD-10 diagnoses recorded as the first diagnosis, are shown in Table 10.
+The number of visits and hospitalizations corresponding to each of the study’s ICD-10 codes recorded as initial diagnosis, are shown in Table 10.

 Table 10 Number of visits or hospitalizations with International Classification of Diseases, 10th revision codes used in the current study as the primary diagnosis